• Skip to primary navigation

 What is Structural Engineering?

-Structural engineering is a sub-discipline of civil engineering that is concerned both with the framework of structures and with the design of these structures to be stable and sustainable.
+Structural engineering is a sub-discipline of civil engineering concerned with the framework of structures and the design of these structures to be stable and sustainable.

-The structural engineer’s job, therefore, is to plan structures that will withstand the stress and pressure of the environment they are built so as to remain solid.
+The structural engineer’s job, therefore, is to plan structures that will withstand the stress and pressure of the environment they are built to remain solid.

 They can also be involved in the design of machinery, medical equipment, and vehicles where structural integrity affects functioning and safety.